VuPhungThe1983/Mexico-summer-school-2026/README.md

 ## 7. Results and Comparison
 - **Exact Classical Solution:** Obtained via brute-force search of all $4! = 24$ feasible permutations.
 - **Local QAOA Result:** Executed using a local simulator with $p=1$.
 - **Comparison:** QAOA demonstrates the ability to amplify the probability of the optimal state.
-Any non-feasible bitstrings observed are handled via hybrid post-processing (classical repair).
+Any non-feasible bitstrings observed are handled via hybrid post-processing.

 ## 8. Ethics and Limitations
 - **Ethical Warning:** This project is for educational purposes only.
-- **Mitigation:** We use aggregated, publicly available macro-economic data (PCI) which does not contain sensitive personal information.
+- **Mitigation:** We use publicly available economic data (PCI) which does not contain sensitive personal information.
-- **Limitations:** The $4 \times 4$ scale is a simplification.
+- **Limitations:** The $4 \times 4$ scale is a simple showcase.
 Real economic problem will involve more complex, non-linear inter-dependencies that are not presented in this basic matching model.

 ## 9. Execution
 1. Open `mx_final_project_ss26.ipynb` in Google Colab.